Skip to main content

 The open register is an extract of the electoral register but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.

-Yes you can add someone who is 16 or 17 when you respond.
+Yes, you can add someone who is 16 or 17 when you respond.
 They can register but will not be able to vote until they turn 18.
-They will then need to register by either visiting Register to vote - GOV.UK (www.gov.uk) or by waiting and completing an ITR when they receive it.

-If you have responded to a canvass communication and realise that you made a mistake, please contact Electoral Services, to advise which information was entered incorrectly and what the correct information should be.
+If you have responded to a canvass communication and realise that you have made a mistake, please contact Electoral Services to advise which information was entered incorrectly and what the correct information should be.

 Please do not attempt to submit another response via one of the automated channels or by post.

-A lack of mental capacity is not a legal incapacity to vote.
-Persons who meet the other registration qualifications are eligible for registration regardless of their mental capacity.
+A lack of mental capacity is not a legal reason to prevent someone from registering to vote.
+Anyone who meets the eligibility criteria can register, regardless of their mental capacity.

-* If the person’s name is already included on the CF and all their details are correct, then no amendments need to be made to their entry.
+If the individual’s name is already on the form and their details are correct, then you do not need to amend their entry.

-Or, the POA can decide not to add the person’s name to the CF. Where the person’s details are already included on the CF, they don't have to be removed, as we cannot remove pre-existing voters on the grounds of mental capacity.
+• Where the person’s details are already included on the CF, they cannot be removed, as we cannot remove pre-existing voters on the grounds of mental capacity.

-If the person is not registered to vote online, an Invitation To Register (ITR) form will be posted out to them.
-The POA will need to fill out and sign on the person’s behalf if they are unable to sign it/make their mark themselves.
+• If the persons information is added to the Canvass Form or Household Response Service, an Invitation to Register (ITR) will be posted out to the individual.
+The POA will need to fill out and sign on the person’s behalf if they are unable to sign it or make their mark themselves.
 If the POA signs the ITR, we may request to see a certified copy of their Power of Attorney form with the completed ITR.

 Please note that only the person themselves or the POA can make the declaration as part of the person’s application to register to vote.